Joe Swash: Personal life

 Swash was forced to take a three-month break from EastEnders in 2005 after he contracted meningoencephalitis.

 On 16 June 2007, Swash's fiancée, Emma Sophocleous, gave birth to their first child, a boy.
 On 19 January 2008, it was announced the couple had separated.
 On 3 November 2009, Swash was declared bankrupt by London's High Court after failing to pay a £20,000 tax bill.
 Swash's agent Becca Barr said it was a mix-up and the actor was not in financial difficulty.

+Swash was in a relationship with his EastEnders co-star Kara Tointon from 2008 to 2010.

 Swash started dating Stacey Solomon in January 2016, after meeting on I'm a Celebrity several years previously.
 In 2019, the two announced that they were expecting their first child together, joining their family of Swash's son and Solomon's two sons.
 In May 2019, Solomon gave birth to their first child together, a boy.

 Swash and Solomon got engaged on 24 December 2020, after being together for five years.
 In July 2021 the pair announced they were expecting a baby girl.
 On 5 October 2021 Stacey announced on Instagram that the baby had been born.
 On 24 July 2022 they were married in a small ceremony held at their home, Pickle Cottage, in Essex.

 On 28 December 2022, Solomon announced she was eight months pregnant with her fifth child and third with Swash.
 The couple announced the birth of their second daughter on 11 February 2023.